Longisquama: Classification

 Like the 'long scales', the skeletal features of Longisquama are equally difficult to diagnose.
 As a result, Longisquama has been related by scientists to many different sauropsid groups.

-Sharov determined that it was a "pseudosuchian" (a "primitive" archosaur, but as an archosaur a relatively derived reptile) on the basis of two features: a mandibular fenestra and an antorbital fenestra.
+Sharov classified Longisquama in a monotypic family, Longisquamidae, and determined that it was a "pseudosuchian" (a "primitive" archosaur, but as an archosaur a relatively derived reptile) on the basis of two features: a mandibular fenestra and an antorbital fenestra.
+Subsequently, Longisquama was classified as an indeterminate "thecodontian", an early dinosaur, and an archosaur with affinities to early birds.

-Sharov's original description also includes an elongate scapula.

-Jones et al. see Longisquama as an archosaur, adding to Sharov's two characters a furcula.

-Olshevsky believes that Longisquama is an archosaur and, moreover, an early dinosaur.

-Unwin & Benton did not think it was possible to diagnose the crucial fenestrae; the holes could simply be damage to the fossil.
+Unwin and Benton did not think it was possible to diagnose the crucial fenestrae; the holes could simply be damage to the fossil.
 They agreed with Sharov that Longisquama has acrodont teeth and an interclavicle, but instead of a furcula, they saw paired clavicles.

-These features would be more typical of a member of Lepidosauromorpha, meaning that Longisquama is not an archosaur and thus not closely related to birds.
+These features would be more typical of a member of Lepidosauromorpha, meaning that Longisquama would not be an archosaur and thus not closely related to birds.
 According to a cladistic study by Phil Senter in 2004, Longisquama would be an even more basal diapsid and a member of Avicephala, more closely related to Coelurosauravus.

 A 2012 re-examination of the fossil found that the presence of fenestrae in the skull crucial to classification as an archosaur could not be confirmed; in fact, a section of the skull in one of the fossil slabs that had previously been used to justify the presence of antorbital fenestrae does not contain any actual bone.
 This study concluded that none of the proposed classifications of Longisquama could be confirmed or refuted using the available evidence.
 The authors of the study tentatively placed Longisquama among the Archosauromorpha as a result of their hypothesis of developmental "deep homology" between its plumes, bird feathers, crocodile scales and pterosaur pycnofibres.

+In 2025, a closely related diapsid with similar integumentary structures, Mirasaura, was described.
+A phylogenetic analysis including the two taxa found them to form a clade within Drepanosauromorpha.
+The position of Drepanosauromorpha, in turn, was unresolved at the base of Neodiapsida.

 Debate over bird origins

-The questions relating to the reptilian classification of Longisquama and to the exact function of the 'long scales' relate to a wider debate about the origin of birds, and whether they are descended from dinosaurs.
+The questions relating to the reptilian classification of Longisquama and to the exact function of the 'long scales' relate to a dismissed proposal that birds are not dinosaurs, but rather descend from earlier archosaurs like Longisquama.